codenebula541/Deep_Learning_DA6401_A3_RNN/README.md

 | Attention-based   | **40.50%**    |

  **Insight:** Attention model improved accuracy by learning to focus on relevant input characters, especially for longer or ambiguous words.
+ - best model parameters for attenstion based model can be found at hi.test.pred _attention.tsv file

 ---